Home » The healthcare industry is evolving in these 5 African countries…

 Any investors wanting to develop the Moroccan healthcare offer won’t be doing it alone: the Moroccan government has shown a strong commitment to improving healthcare infrastructure and services.
 Initiatives like the National Health Plan (Plan Santé 2025) are proof of that.
 They represent stability and long-term support for the healthcare sector, providing a safe environment for investment.

-For instance, investors can capitalize on opportunities to participate in public-private partnerships (PPPs), on top of other investment avenues in healthcare.
+For instance, investors can capitalise on opportunities to participate in public-private partnerships (PPPs), on top of other investment avenues in healthcare.

 Morocco has emerged as a popular destination for medical tourism.
 Its convenient location and the quality and affordability of its medical services attract patients from nearby European, African, and Middle Eastern countries.

-Investors can explore opportunities in the hospitality sector, specialized medical facilities, or healthcare services tailored to international patients.
+Investors can explore opportunities in the hospitality sector, specialised medical facilities, or healthcare services tailored to international patients.

 Once again, its strategic location is advantageous, providing access to markets in Europe, Africa, and the Middle East.